CompassLLM: A Multi-Agent Approach toward Geo-Spatial Reasoning for Popular Path Query: Limitations

 The $Traversability$ metric is an improved version of $Reachability$ from \textbf{NMLR} \cite{jain2021neuromlr}.
-While $Reachability$, being a binary metric, only checked if the last POI in the recommended path is the query destination or not, $Traversability$ extends it by validating each POI pair in the recommended path ensuring a better \& robust evaluation.

-$Traversability$ measures the model’s ability to generate paths that connect source and destination points using consecutive road segments that actually exist in historical routes.
+While $Reachability$, being a binary metric, only checks if the last POI in the recommended path is the query destination or not, $Traversability$ measures the model's ability to generate paths that connect source and destination points using consecutive road segments that actually exist in historical routes.
 For a recommended route $\mathcal{R}=(q_1, q_2, \ldots, q_K)$ and the set of all road segments $\mathcal{E_T}$, it is mathematically defined as,

 A higher $Traversability$ score indicates a higher degree of edge validity, particularly crucial for safety-critical systems.